40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: American Chemical Society

 Requirements: Must be a U.S. Citizen, African-American/Black, Hispanic/Latino, or American Indian, intend to major or already major in chemistry, biochemistry, chemical engineering, chemical technology, or another chemistry-related science AND plan to pursue a career in a chemistry-related science as well.
-Please visit the scholarship website for more information.

 The ACS Scholarship Program provides financial aid to underrepresented minority students who are majoring in chemistry-related disciplines.
 About 350 students receive scholarship awards up to $5,000 per academic year.
 More than 3,000 students to date have received college funding from the program.